r4space/MyKafkaBenchmark/README.txt

 - Ensure passkey access to deploying nodes
 - Setup config file.
-	-- A template of which can be found in configs/config.ini.
-All parameters found here must be set, comment out sections for aplication which you do not wish to have installed.
+	-- A template of which is found in ./config_template.ini  All parameters found here must be set, comment out sections for aplication which you do not wish to have installed.
 	-- Where greater configuration of applications is desired than is made available via this config file, templates contains application-specific config file templates.
 These may be edited.
 Any changes made here will propigate to all nodes receiving this file.
 - Ensure 5GB RAM available for Tachyon
 - Ensure the listed dependancise are installed on the machine from which this install application will be run.